 This rooftop restaurant is an oasis above the medina.
-After a morning of bargaining for spices and scarves if you are prepared to do a little searching in the souk behind the Jemaa El Fna for Nomad (download City Maps To Go in advance!), you will be rewarded with a calm and tranquil spot to enjoy your lunch.
+After a morning of bargaining for spices and scarves if you are prepared to do a little searching in the souk behind the Jemaa El Fna for Nomad (download City Maps To Go or Google Maps in advance!), you will be rewarded with a calm and tranquil spot to enjoy your lunch.

 The entertainment and atmosphere alone make this place worth a visit, but the food itself is truly the reason why Comptoir Darna is so popular!
 We selected a few items from the menu including the traditional lamb tagine which was absolutely delicious, washed down with a few cocktails.

 Later in the evening the restaurant turns into a nightclub where you can smoke traditional hookah and party the night away until 3am before calling it a night and heading back to your Riad!

 Our Top Places To Stay In Marrakech

 This was one of my favourite places in Marrakech!
 As with most places within the walled city it took a little searching to find, but once we did we found we were transported from the hustle and bustle into an oasis of calm.